rui-vp-fernandes/models/specs/ngsi-ld_faq.md

 ### Q: Is `application/json` a supported MIME type?

-Yes, indeed.
+Yes.
 However, when using it the LD `@context` has to be externally provided, or no JSON-LD `@context` at all.
 In the latter case Entities will be under the Default `@context`.
 You can see an example [here](https://github.com/Fiware/NGSI-LD_Tests/blob/master/contextProvision/create_entity_with_ldcontext_test.js#L18)